Domino Theory and Cold War Military Strategy

 How it works

-A half century ago the world, and most specifically America, was an extremely different place.
+A half-century ago, the world, and most specifically America, was an extremely different place.
 As the world moved out of the World War II era, changes came in droves.
-America and the Soviet Union would move into a Cold War with a space race, while the rest of the world would watch in awe.
+America and the Soviet Union entered a Cold War, marked by a fierce space race, while the rest of the world watched in awe.
 In 1961, John F. Kennedy was inaugurated as the 35th president of the United States.
-Segregation was at an all-time high, so was the fight for better civil rights.
+Segregation was at an all-time high, as was the fight for better civil rights.

 Need a custom essay on the same topic?